terminaldweller/milla/README.md

 # milla

-Milla is an IRC bot that sends things over to an AI model when you ask it questions, prints the answer with syntax-hilighting.<br/>
+Milla is an IRC bot that sends things over to an LLM when you ask it questions, prints the answer with syntax-hilighting.<br/>
 Currently Supported Models:

 - Ollama